MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 "this is a Furnace"

-you have 100 Ticks to familiarise yourself with the Movementcommands. please do.""")
+you have 100 Ticks to familiarize yourself with the Movementcommands. please do.""")

 50 Tick warning
 80 Tick warning